riesentoaster/geiman01/quotes.md

 > It would be so nice if things just worked. ~neut because MS Teams

 > We're now doing something that is sometimes called offensive threat modeling.
 And by offensive we don't mean that we use a lot of swear words — even though people may do that as well. ~neut

+> It's a really stupid design.
+I don't know who came up with it.
+But they should be slapped.
+With a fish.
+With a really big fish.
+With a trout.
+Repeatedly.
+Across the face. ~neut about using a 10 bit counter to store time in a GPS device